• Evidence base for Mindful Emotion Coaching and Adverse Childhood Experence (MACE)

 • NHS Scotand FREE online Trauma Informed Practice modules

-• Relationship of childhood abuse and household dysfunction to many of the leading causes of death in adults.
-The Adverse Childhood Experiences (ACE) Study Anda and Felitti 1998 Am J Prev Med 1998 May;14(4):245-58
+• Anda and Felitti, 1998 .Relationship of childhood abuse and household dysfunction to many of the leading causes of death in adults.
+The Adverse Childhood Experiences (ACE) Study American Journal Preventive Medicine May;14(4):245-58

-• The biological effects of Childhood Trauma Child Adolescent Psychiatry Clin N Am.
-2014 Apr ; 23(2): 185-222 -Michael D. De Bellis MD, MPH Professor of Psychiatry and Behavioral Sciences Director Healthy Childhood Brain Development and Developmental Traumatology Research Program Department of Psychiatry and Behavioral Sciences Duke University Medical Center Box 104360, Durham NC.
+• Michael D. De Bellis MD, MPH Professor of Psychiatry and Behavioral Sciences Director Healthy Childhood Brain Development and Developmental Traumatology Research Program Department of Psychiatry and Behavioral Sciences Duke University Medical Center Box 104360, Durham NC and Abigail Zisk (2014).The biological effects of Childhood Trauma Child and adolescent psychiatry clinics of North America.
+Apr ; 23(2): 185-222 -

-• The effects of multiple adverse childhood experiences on health Professor Mark Bellis et al.,Lancet Public Health 2017;2:e356-66 Bellis is Public Health Wales lead working on the Early Action Together Project with Wales Policing Services
+• Professor Mark Bellis et al (2017)The effects of multiple adverse childhood experiences on health , Lancet Public Health 2017;2:e356-66 Bellis is Public Health Wales lead working on the Early Action Together Project with Wales Policing Services

-• Life course health consequences and associated annual costs of adverse childhood experiences across Europe and North America Professor Mark Bellis et al., The Lancet 2019
+Life course health consequences and associated annual costs of adverse childhood experiences across Europe and North America

-• Lemma, Davies, Ford, Hughes,Homolova,Gray, Richardson (2019) Responding to Adverse Childhood Experiences - An evidence review of interventions to prevent and address adversity across the life course.
+• Lemma, Davies, Ford, Hughes,Homolova,Gray, Richardson (2019) Responding to Adverse Childhood Experiences- An evidence review of interventions to prevent and address adversity across the life course.
 Public Health Wales, Cardiff and Bangor University, Wrexham, ISBN 978-1-78986-035-1

-• UK Parliament 2018, Commons Select Committe the current state of evidence relating adversity and trauma suffered in childhood to a range of problems in later life, as well as the effectiveness of measures that aim to prevent adverse childhood experiences or mitigate their linked negative outcomes
+• UK Parliament 2018, Commons Select Committee the current state of evidence relating adversity and trauma suffered in childhood to a range of problems in later life, as well as the effectiveness of measures that aim to prevent adverse childhood experiences or mitigate their linked negative outcomes

 • NSPCC Vulnerable Adolescents Thematic Review - recommendations include: consider how awareness raising about the impact of adverse childhood experienced (ACEs) will be built upon to include professionals, families and the community

-• The devastating clinical consequences of child abuse and neglect: increased disease vulnerablity and poor treatment response in mood disorders Lippard and Nemeroff Am J Psychiatry 2020; 177:20-36
+• Lippard and Nemeroff (2020) The devastating clinical consequences of child abuse and neglect: increased disease vulnerablity and poor treatment response in mood disorders Am J Psychiatry ; 177:20-36

 Post traumatic stress and climate change